iosonodenis/bad-data-guide/README.md

 P-hacking is intentionally altering the data, changing the statistical analysis, or selectively reporting results in order to have statistically significant findings.
 Examples of this include: stop collecting data once you have a significant result, remove observations to get a significant result, or perform many analyses and only report the few that are significant.
 There has been some [good reporting](http://fivethirtyeight.com/features/science-isnt-broken) on this problem.

-Se hai intenzione di pubblicare i risultati di uno studio che devi capire cosa sia il valore P, cosa significa e poi fare una decisione istruita sul fatto che i risultati valga la pena utilizzare.Molti e molti risultati dello studio della spazzatura arrivano nelle principali pubblicazioni perché i giornalisti non capiscono i valori P.
+Se hai intenzione di pubblicare i risultati di uno studio che devi capire cosa sia il valore P, cosa significa e poi fare una decisione istruita sul fatto che i risultati valga la pena utilizzare.
+Molti e molti risultati dello studio della spazzatura arrivano nelle principali pubblicazioni perché i giornalisti non capiscono i valori P.

 Vedi anche: